What’s the point of brand guidelines?

 I was speaking with a management consultant recently and he said the biggest challenge a lot of his fashion clients were facing was how to express themselves with their marketing.

 Often they were not defining their brand pillars and really struggled to know how to create a meaningful campaign.
-Essentially you are left with no direction to art direct a shoot and they you look like every other fashion brand who have no core concepts linking their strategy to the creative.
+Essentially you are left with no direction to art direct a shoot and end up looking like every other fashion brand who have no core concepts linking their strategy to the creative.

 Internally, your employees and even yourself, understand what matters which can help guide all business decisions.